everyoneselectronic/understrap-bs3/readme.txt

 - Login to your WordPress backend
 - Go to Appearance -> Themes
 - Activate the UnderStrap theme

-Developing with NPM, Bower, Gulp and SASS
-=
-- Make sure you have installed Node.js and Bower on your computer globally
-- Then open your terminal and browse to the location of your UnderStrap copy
-- Run:
-                  $ npm install
-than:
-                  $ bower install
-and finally:
-                  $ gulp copy-assets

-To work and compile your SASS files on the fly start:
-                  $ gulp watch

 How to use the build-in Widget Slider?
 =